-TurkStream: Russia delivered over 1.32 billion cubic meters of natural gas6.
-April 2020. / SEE Energy News
+TurkStream: Russia delivered over 1.32 billion cubic meters of natural gas, SEE Energy News

 In the first quarter of 2020, Russia has delivered over 1.32 billion cubic meters of natural gas to Europe via TurkStream pipeline.
 Bulgaria has started receiving Russian gas via TurkStream pipeline as of 1 January 2020.
 In March alone, gas deliveries to Europe reached 428 million cubic meters.